alephium/www/src/content/news/alephium-bridge-the-tutorial-28e7b92b339a/index.md

 ---
 date: 2023-11-23T15:31:22.684000Z
-description: How to bridge your tokens + what to do on the Alephium Ecosystem
+description: "Step-by-step tutorial on how to bridge tokens between Alephium and Ethereum, plus discover what you can do with bridged tokens in the Alephium ecosystem."
+seoDescription: "Alephium Bridge tutorial - step-by-step guide to bridge tokens between Alephium and Ethereum.
+Learn token bridging and ecosystem exploration."
 spotlight: false
 featuredImage: image_9b721622a7.png
 title: 'Alephium Bridge: The Tutorial'